-Crocus Sativus is from an iridaceae family flower and is one of the most expensive spices in the world; Saffron plants in many countries including Iran, Spain, Switzerland, India, etc. it is used for medicinal purposes and has therapeutics role in treatment of various diseases from ancient time.
+Crocus Sativus is from an Iridaceae family flower and is one of the most expensive spices in the world; Saffron plants in many countries including Iran, Spain, Switzerland, India, etc. it is used for medicinal purposes and has therapeutics role in the treatment of various diseases from ancient time.
 Saffron cultivation and using this plant in different fields go back to many years ago (about 3000 years).
 It is obtained from the stigma of Crocus Sativus flower.
 This plant is small and perennial and grows 10 to 30 cm high.
 Saffron can be used as a spice, color, herbal medicine, chemical substance, etc. in various cases.

-The chemical constituents of saffron contains sugars, protein, moisture, crude fiber, minerals, fat which are about 63, 12, 10, 5, 5, 5 percent, respectively.
+The chemical constituents of saffron contain sugars, protein, moisture, crude fiber, minerals, fat which are about 63, 12, 10, 5, 5, 5 percent, respectively.
 There are more than 150 volatile compounds in saffron stigmas among which, three active and major constituents are more important and well known.
-The color, aroma and bitter taste of saffron are caused by Crocin, Safranal and Picrocrocin, as the most significant ingredients, respectively.
+The color, aroma and bitter taste of saffron are caused by Crocin, Safranal, and Picrocrocin, as the most significant ingredients, respectively.

 Among different constituents of saffron, Crocin is the most important component because it has shown biological activities.
 Crocin is the extraction of some parts of two plants in the world; Gardenia Jasminoides and Crocus Sativus L (the scientific name of saffron).

 Crocin saffron is the main three constituents of saffron stigma (the red part) and is responsible for the color of it.
-Crocin has a potential chemical response to light as one of the main constituents of saffron stigmas and is a water soluble carotenoid.
+Crocin has a potential chemical response to light as one of the main constituents of saffron stigmas and is a water-soluble carotenoid.
 Crocin commercially obtained from the dried stigma of saffron and belongs to a group of natural carotenoids.
-It can be in a powder form, has a deep red color and is water soluble; when it mix with water it becomes yellow to orange.
+It can be in a powder form, has a deep red color and is water soluble; when it mixes with water it becomes yellow to orange.